-I’m an organizational learning, performance, and change researcher and Adjunct Professor at Colorado State University, bestselling author of “The Invisible Leader,” [LINK] strategist, and keynote speaker.
+I’m a positive organization and leadership development researcher and adjunct professor at Colorado State University, author of “The Invisible Leader,” strategist and keynote speaker.

-I’ve spent the last decade researching purpose and meaningfulness while helping individuals, entrepreneurs, leaders, and organizations around the world use the power of purpose and meaningfulness to unleash human potential to produce tangible results.
+I’ve spent the last decade researching purpose and meaningfulness, while helping individuals, entrepreneurs, leaders and organizations around the world use the power of positive psychology, purpose, and meaningfulness to unleash human potential to produce tangible results.

-While I’ve done high-impact work with brands such as Ghirardelli Chocolate Company, The National Park Service, Ernst & Young, the Alzheimer’s Association, and Telstra, I’ve also had amazing opportunities to engage in transforming health and veterinary care, government, non-profits, universities, and K-12 schools.
+While I’ve done work with brands such as Hewlett-Packard, the Ghirardelli Chocolate Company, The National Park Service, Crocs, the Alzheimer’s Association, and Telstra, I’ve also had opportunities to engage in health and veterinary care organizations, government, nonprofits, universities and K-12 schools.

-I’ve also had the chance to spread the message of purpose and meaningfulness internationally on my blog and in outlets such as Forbes, Inc. Magazine, Psychology Today, Thrive Global, and The Huffington Post, while serving as a regular guest on a wide range of leadership and organizational development podcasts.
+I’ve also had the chance to spread the message of purposeful leadership and meaningful work internationally on my blog and in outlets such as Forbes, Psychology Today, Thrive Global, and The Huffington Post, while serving as a regular guest on a wide range of leadership and organizational development podcasts.

 I earned my Ph.D. in Organizational Learning, Performance, and Change at Colorado State University in Fort Collins, CO.